kochsoft/free_sentinel_gl/README.md

 to learn how to work with openGL in C++.
 3D models were done in Blender, textures where photographed using my trusty smartphone and put together using the Gimp.
 Sound samples I took using the App "Smart Voice Recorder" (writing directly into .wav files) and pepped them for the game using Audacity.
 Development itself was done using both vim and KDevelop.
-The eye icon of the game is based on an Eye of Horus icon I found on http://www.clipartbest.com/.
-I would like to credit the artist here, however no name was attached to the graphic.
 </p>
 <h3>Installation procedure</h3>
 <p>
 So far this program was written with Linux in mind.
 However, being based on pure Qt 5.4 it should be a quite straight-forward task to bring it to alternative operative systems.

-<h4>Prerequisits</h4>
+<h4>Prerequisites</h4>
 On a Linux environment you are going to need
 <ol>
 <li>cmake support for compilation</li>